evancchen/evancchen/README.md

 - 👋 Hi, I’m @evancchen 👀
-- 🌱 I’m currently learning Javascript ✨
+- 🌱 I’m currently learning Javascript and CSS ✨
-- 💞️ I’m looking to collaborate on Hack for LA 😃
+- 💞️ I’m collaborating on Hack for LA 😃